-To all applicants for the 2020-2021 season, we are in unprecedented times and must remain flexible in an ever-changing healthcare and training environment.
+To all applicants for the 2021-2022 season, due to COVID-19 we will again plan for a fully virtual interview season.
 We understand that the unique circumstances of your application cycle may cause added stress and anxiety.
 As such, we promise to be transparent with you during this process and keep you updated here on any developments or changes in our interview timeline as we move towards a virtual recruitment season.

-Currently, applications should be submitted by October 21st, the date ERAS opens to residency programs and MSPE’s are released (ERAS 2021 Timeline for Residency Applicants ).
+Currently, applications should be submitted by September 29th, the date ERAS opens to residency programs and MSPE’s are released (ERAS 2022 Timeline for Residency Applicants ).
 We plan to release our first round of interview invitations no earlier than Friday, October 15th.
 Interview offers will be sent after 5pm CST in accordance with the CORD EM APIC Guidelines.
-After this date, interview invitations will be released on a rolling basis given the compressed interview season.
-We expect to hold our first virtual interviews every Monday and Friday starting on Friday, November 6th.
+After this date, interview invitations will be released on a rolling basis given the modified virtual interview season.
+We expect to hold our first virtual interviews every Monday and Friday starting on Friday, October 22nd.

 We hope this information give you, the applicant, the greatest flexibility in scheduling and planning.
 Good luck to all of you on this unique interview season and we are ecstatic to meet you all this year!

 Washington University and Barnes/Jewish Hospital sponsors a four-year Emergency Medicine training program leading to board certification in Emergency Medicine.
 Applicants must complete their medical school training in good standing and be eligible for temporary licensing in the state of Missouri.
 To be ranked by our program you must submit both USMLE Step 1 and Step 2 CK scores by the end of January.
-As Step 2 CS has been suspended, this will not be required for your application.
+As Step 2 CS has been discontinued, this will not be required for your application.